apache/incubator-gluten/docs/ClickHouse.md

     ```
     -DENABLE_PROTOBUF=ON -DENABLE_TESTS=OFF -DENABLE_JEMALLOC=ON -DENABLE_MULTITARGET_CODE=ON -DENABLE_EXTERN_LOCAL_ENGINE=ON
     ```
-- Build 'ch' target with Debug mode or Release mode:
+- Build 'ch' target on ClickHouse Project with Debug mode or Release mode:

     ![ClickHouse-CLion-Toolchains](./image/ClickHouse/CLion-Configuration-3.png)

-    - If it builds with Debug mode successfully, there is a library file called 'libchd.so' in path 'cmake-build-debug/utils/local-engine/'.
+    - If it builds with Debug mode successfully, there is a library file called 'libchd.so' in path 'cmake-build-debug/utils/extern-local-engine/'.
-    - If it builds with Release mode successfully, there is a library file called 'libch.so' in path 'cmake-build-release/utils/local-engine/'.
+    - If it builds with Release mode successfully, there is a library file called 'libch.so' in path 'cmake-build-release/utils/extern-local-engine/'.

 ### Compile ClickHouse backend
 First need to enter the root directory of the Gluten project. run`sudo ./ep/build-clickhouse/src/install_ubuntu.sh`,Install the software required for compilation.
-Create a build directory, such as /tmp/build_clickhouse, run `./ep/build-clickhouse/src/build_clickhouse.sh --src = /path/to/gluten`.
+run `./ep/build-clickhouse/src/build_clickhouse.sh --src = /path/to/gluten`.
 Target file is `/path/to/gluten/cpp-ch/build/utils/extern-local-engine/libch.so`.

 ### Some problems